Denver · Highland · Jefferson Park

 PricingUpon Qualified Inquiry

 Cardinal Point occupies a hard-corner position at the intersection of two of Northwest Denver's most identifiable streets — immediately adjacent to the Skyline at Highlands community and a short walk to the Highland Bridge, LoHi's restaurant cluster, and the Platte River corridor.
+The site delivers a clean, zero-setback envelope on a corner lot with strong frontage on both 26th Avenue and Bryant Street, in-place residential income to absorb predevelopment, and a credible thesis for meaningful height upside via Denver's affordable-housing bonus.

 Corner Frontage